Sharp variance estimator and causal bootstrap in stratified randomized experiments: Introduction

-To further improve the finite-sample performance of normal approximation with the sharp variance estimator, we proposed two causal bootstrap methods.
-The bootstrap method \citep{Efron1979} is known for achieving second-order refinement in various statistical models \citep{hall2013bootstrap,wang2022bootstrap}.
-In the context of design-based causal inference, \citet{imbens2018causal} introduced a causal bootstrap technique based on rank-preserving imputation for unobserved potential outcomes and established the theoretical validity and second-order refinement.
-However, the theoretical properties of the causal bootstrap are not fully understood in stratified randomized experiments.
+Normal approximation combined with the sharp variance estimator can yield anti-conservative results in finite-sample simulations, particularly when the potential outcomes exhibit co-monotonicity \citep{aronow2014}.
+To enhance finite-sample performance, we propose a causal bootstrap method.
+The bootstrap method \citep{Efron1979} is widely recognized for achieving second-order refinement in various statistical models \citep{hall2013bootstrap,wang2022bootstrap}.
+Existing bootstrap methods in causal inference, however, typically operate within the super-population framework, where randomness arises from both sampling processes and treatment assignments \citep{shao2010theory,shao2013validity,zhang2020quantile,jiang2024bootstrap,kosko2024fast}.
+In finite-population settings, where the sole source of randomness is the treatment assignment, the effectiveness of these methods remains unclear.
+To further explore this scenario, \citet{imbens2018causal} introduced a design-based causal bootstrap under the finite-population framework.
+Their approach, based on rank-preserving imputation for unobserved potential outcomes, established theoretical validity and second-order refinement.
+Despite these advancements, the theoretical properties of the causal bootstrap are not fully understood in stratified randomized experiments.
 Moreover, the causal bootstrap based on rank-preserving imputation does not work in paired experiments.

 Our second contribution is the establishment of consistency and second-order refinement for the causal bootstrap in stratified randomized experiments.
-For methodology, we apply rank-preserving imputation within each stratum and generate a bootstrap distribution for the pivotal statistics via stratified randomization.
-Then, we provide a theoretical guarantee for the causal bootstrap based on rank-preserving imputation, allowing both the number of strata and stratum sizes to tend to infinity.
-Furthermore, leveraging the theoretical findings of finite-population Edgeworth expansion \citep{babu1985Edgeworth,hall2013bootstrap,imbens2018causal}, we demonstrate that the causal bootstrap method provides a second-order refinement over the normal approximation.
+We apply rank-preserving imputation within each stratum to generate a bootstrap distribution for pivotal statistics through stratified randomization.
+We then provide a theoretical guarantee for the causal bootstrap based on rank-preserving imputation, accommodating cases where both the number of strata and stratum sizes tend to infinity.
+Furthermore, by leveraging the theoretical insights from finite-population Edgeworth expansion \citep{babu1985Edgeworth,hall2013bootstrap,imbens2018causal}, we demonstrate that the causal bootstrap method offers a second-order refinement over the normal approximation.
+These contributions enhance the reliability of causal inference in complex experimental designs.